HydraulicRobert/NotificationAPI/README.md

 server to allow authenticated third party devices to access files without disturbing the main program's access to it, be it for remote access or to receive push notifications in case something important happens. allows login via jwt and request body

--a name password to add a user
+-a name password to add a user (password hashed with bcrypt)

 -r name to remove a user